 The three-mile route represented the average distance people walk each day to collect water that can lead to water-related illnesses.
 Walkers carried empty buckets until the halfway point, filled them with water, and carried the full buckets the final 1.5 miles.

-Together, we’ve raised over $235,000 to provide safe water solutions to communities around the world!
+Together, we’ve raised nearly $300,000 to provide safe water solutions to communities around the world!

 Dr. Linda Karges-Bone has been a Walk for Water team captain for 10 years.
 Team captains are talented leaders with a gift for creating camaraderie.
 They recruit walkers and encourage them to engage others.
 Even after a decade of such dedicated leadership, Dr. Karges-Bone’s commitment to this work only grows deeper.

 When asked about her reason for this service, she said, “I’m driven by a deep sense of compassion for those who lack this most basic resource for survival: clean water … I’ve devoted much of my life as a teacher and professor to addressing issues surrounding literacy, but the global water crisis predates literacy issues in scope and intention.
 If we want girls to be educated—and we know that the education of girls is the key to breaking cycles of poverty and injustice—then everyone must have access to water and sanitation.”

 “All of this points to bringing hope and health: physical, mental, and yes spiritual,” Dr. Karges-Bone said.
 “None of it is possible without the life–giving breath of the gospel.
 The Good News.
 That moves me, inspires me, infuses me with passion for this work as a fundraiser, team leader, and advocate for clean water.”